pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

+= 3.0.0 =
+*	Feature - Pay.nl - Added basic support for the Pay.nl payment provider.
+*	Tweak - Mollie - Added the 'locale' parameter in the create payment request.

 = 2.9.4 =
 *	Feature - s2Member - Added support for 'button_text' attribute in the `[pronamic_ideal_s2member]` shortcode.